-Question: Do I need to apply a Chinese visa at my home?
+Question: Do I need to apply for a Chinese visa at my home?

-Answer: Well, if you are coming to Tibet from Kathmandu then it’s not necessary to apply a Chinese visa at your home town since Chinese embassy in Kathmandu will cancel your Chinese visa while applying the Tibet group visa.
+Answer: Well, if you are coming to Tibet from Kathmandu then it’s not necessary to apply for a Chinese visa at your home town since the Chinese embassy in Kathmandu will cancel your Chinese visa while applying for the Tibet group visa.

 Question: What type of visa should I obtain to travel in Tibet?
 Where can I get it?

-Question: Can I apply the Tibet group visa by myself??
+Question: Can I apply for the Tibet group visa by myself?

 Answer: No!
-Tourists are not allowed to apply the Tibet group visa directly.
-So, you have to take help of Tibet tour operator / agency like Alpine Eco Trek.
-First, you have to book a package tour with us and we will apply Tibet group visa for you.
+Tourists are not allowed to apply for the Tibet group visa directly.
+So, you have to take the help of a Tibet tour operator/agency like Alpine Eco Trek.
+First, you have to book a package tour with us and we will apply a Tibet group visa for you.

-Question: Do I have to go to the Embassy while applying the Tibet group visa??
+Question: Do I have to go to the Embassy while applying for the Tibet group visa?